 All service areas are required to be fully accessible to the disabled.
 This includes providing standard accessible toilet facilities, but does not require them to have a Changing Places toilet.
 In 2019, the Department for Transport provided funding to increase the provision of Changing Places facilities.

 Sometimes the disabled toilet will be locked to prevent miss-use, with staff able to access the key.
 Operators should be aware that not every disability is visible.
+The standards do not dictate the position of the toilets, other than that they should not be up stairs.

 Specifically, they should be providing at least two disabled toilets in both the male and female sections, and at least one outside of the gendered sections.